 But I thought to myself “All those Lifehacker readers can’t be wrong…I’m going to read Lifehacker’s post, Getting Good with Google Reader, and see if that helps…”

-But reading on, into the comments after that post, I saw quite a few of the commneters were not so big on Google Reader, instead choosing others, such as SageRSS for Firefox and FeedDemon for Windows…Hmmm…Guess I was going to have to give them a try…Do they work with Google Chrome?
+But reading on, into the comments after that post, I saw quite a few of the commenters were not so big on Google Reader, instead choosing others, such as addons or plugins for Firefox…Hmmm…Guess I was going to have to give them a try…Do they work with Google Chrome?
 Love me some Chrome, ya know.

 Years later, in 2018, I find myself pretty busy and haven’t even thought about Feed Readers in quite some time.
 And now refreshing this post, and finding out that they are still around, some fairly new & slick, I think I just might have to dive in again.
 It helps to keep up 😉